sh00ter/HSP/README.md

 run npm install -g gulp
 run npm install

-run gulp to start the express webserver with compass and livereload
+run 'gulp watch' to start the express webserver with compass and livereload run 'gulp' to build SCSS add '--theme [theme-name]' to the 2 commands to set a custom theme, other than '_scaffold' (not used at the moment)

 #run compass watch --sourcemap to generate CSS